Ventricular aneurysm: Signs and symptoms

 Ventricular aneurysms usually grow at a very slow pace, but can still pose problems.
 Usually, this type of aneurysm grows in the left ventricle.
 This bubble has the potential to block blood flow to the rest of the body, and thus limit the patient's stamina.
 In other cases, a similarly developed pseudoaneurysm ("false aneurysm") may burst, sometimes resulting in the death of the patient.
 Also, blood clots may form on the inside of ventricular aneurysms, and form embolisms.
 If such a clot escapes from the aneurysm, it will be moved in the circulation throughout the body.
 If it gets stuck inside a blood vessel, it may cause ischemia in a limb, a painful condition that can lead to reduced movement and tissue death in the limb.
 Alternatively, if a clot blocks a vessel going to the brain, it can cause a stroke.
-In certain cases, ventricular aneurysms cause ventricular failure or arrythmia.
+In certain cases, ventricular aneurysms cause ventricular failure or arrhythmia.
 At this stage, treatment is necessary.